-Well, hopefully that wasn’t too much information.
+Well hopefully, that wasn’t too much information.
 I just wanted this to be as thorough as possible.
-Camping is one of my absolute favorite hobbies and hopefully this guide takes a little bit of stress off of your plate if you are planning your first trip.
+Camping is one of my absolute favorite hobbies and I hope, this guide takes a little bit of stress off of your plate if you are planning your first trip.

 Now enjoy this photo of my giving my grandfather, who is a Missouri State Park Volunteer, bunny ears.
 He’s a hoot!

 Do you have any questions on zero waste camping that I didn’t address?
 Ask below!